 Why set business and marketing goals?

-Developing an effective marketing plan requires that you understand what you are trying to achieve in your business within a finite period of time and set in motion the activities that will help you get there.
+Developing an effective marketing plan requires that you understand what you are trying to achieve in your business within a finite period of time.
+It then helps you set in motion the activities that will help you get there.

 Unfortunately most small businesses determine marketing activities based on what everyone else is doing rather than on what their business needs to do to be successful.
 Selecting marketing strategies like Facebook advertising, Google Ads, content marketing, social media and email marketing are all effective marketing strategies.
 But are they the right ones for your business?

-- Do you measure success if you haven’t set goals?
+- How do you measure success if you haven’t set goals?

-- Should you allocate resources – time and money – to the right activities if you don’t know if they will lead you to your vision?
+- Should you allocate resources to activities if you don’t know if they will lead you to your vision?

 - Will you know when to adjust what you are doing if you can’t measure its success?